Monday 15 April 2024

 Marco Giovanni Battista Da Rin Zoldan (52) aka João Baptista Darin, owner of the Farm and father of Rosa Darin (9) the hatted-girl looking at the camera on the right-side.

-Looking at this photo taken on 13 May 1924, on the grounds of Fazenda Nossa Senhora d' Apparecida do Rio Verde, which was owned by my grandfather Marco Giovanni Battista Da Rin Zoldan some one hundred years ago - for today we're on 5 May 2024 - it's hard to understand that three and a half years later, on 15 November 1927, the Darin Clan would leave the area of São José do Rio Pardo and move to Alto Cafezal which 2 years later would become a municipality called Marília
+Looking at this photo taken on 13 May 1924, on the grounds of Fazenda Nossa Senhora d' Apparecida do Rio Verde, which was owned by my grandfather Marco Giovanni Battista Da Rin Zoldan some one hundred years ago - for today's date is 5 May 2024 - it's hard to understand that three and a half years later, on 15 November 1927, the Darin Clan would leave the area of São José do Rio Pardo and move to Alto Cafezal, which 2 years later would become a municipality called Marília

 The distance between São José and Marília in a straight line amounts to 376 km, but in 1927, one would have to take a train to Campinas, then take another train to Baurú, and yet another one to Garça, which was the end of the railway line.
 It amounted to almost 700 km.
 It probably took 48 hours or more.